 NUMB3RS: Agent Ian Edgerton oscilates between a mild version of this and Cold Sniper depending on the episode.
 It might be done purposely, since we know he likes messing with people's minds.
 Especially Charlie and the team's.

 Hagman in Sharpe.
 He seems to enjoy the company of his unit and breaks into song at every opportunity.
 And he can take a man down at eight hundred yards with a flintlock rifle.
+To a lesser extent, this is true of the entire rifle unit, who are all a pretty fun bunch of guys.

 The female sniper in Flashpoint is played by the actress who played Pink Ranger in the Power Rangers.
 'Nuff said.